vptrung/build_defold_instruction/README.md

 ##### 5. Run Shell to init Environment :

         ./scripts/build.py shell --platform=x86_64-darwin --package-path=./local_sdks/

+* This thing will be called again alot, so use this to save time :

+        # Alias for Defold Engine Build
+        alias shell_defold='./scripts/build.py shell --platform=x86_64-darwin --package-path=./local_sdks/'

+Put those lines into your `~/.bash_profile` or `~/.zbashrc`,easiest way is to use `sh cmd.sh --shell_mojave`

 ##### 6. Re-install setuptools/Python 64-bit if got “ContextualZipFile Error” :
 Check Python `PATH`, if not exist then: